 The WCM Research Misconduct Policy can be found below.

-- The fabrication of data (making up data or results and recording or reporting them),
+- Fabrication means the making up of data or results and recording or reporting them.

-- The falsification of data (manipulation of research materials, equipment or processes or changing or omitting data or results such that the research is not accurately represented in the research record),
+- Falsification means the manipulation of research materials, equipment or processes or changing or omitting data or results such that the research is not accurately represented in the research record.

 Research misconduct may also occur if an investigator is aware or recklessly disregards that members of his/her lab or in another lab are engaging in prohibited activities and does not take action to report such activities.
 To that end, Laboratory directors and scientific leaders must accept special responsibility for the appropriate supervision and teaching of other staff and students, and ultimately must assume responsibility for the validity of all research communications emanating from their laboratories.
 Carefully recorded experimental protocols and methods are strong deterrents to research misconduct.
 It is the responsibility of the researcher to ensure that records are maintained to adequately document the work performed.